Most Comfortable Men’s Underwear: Top 10 Best Styles

 4. Cariloha Bamboo Boxer Briefs

 By including this model of men’s boxer briefs, we initially thought we simply wanted to provide a unique option for shoppers: these are made out of bamboo.
-But reading the reviews — more than 600 reviews with a 4.6 average — it’s clear that Cariloha has a legion of fans who say these guys are all about comfort.
+But reading the reviews — more than 700 reviews with a 4.6 out of 5-star rating average — it’s clear that Cariloha has a legion of fans who say these guys are all about comfort.
 They are classic boxer briefs and they do include a fly.
-Depending on your size, they’re available in black, white, carbon, steel, steel blue and a white pair with no fly.
+Depending on your size, they’re available in eleven different colors, including a white pair with no fly.
 The company says they’re odor resistant and moisture wicking.
 At the time of this writing, they were on a buy-3-get-1-free promotion.
+One per package.

 Price: $22

-Note: UPDATE – The list has been updated as of February 27, 2018.
-Besides price updates, we’ve removed the Adidas and replaced them with the David Archy double pouch trunks, which are extremely popular with customers.